Pakistan: What's fueling child sexual abuse in Punjab? – DW – 07/25/2023

 The problems are compounded by a prevailing culture of impunity for perpetrators.

-Mumtaz Gohar, an Islamabad-based activist, said those involved in these crimes often go unpunished.
+Mumtaz Gohar, an Islamabad-based activist, said the people involved in these crimes often go unpunished.

-But Punjab police deny allegations that they don't take these cases seriously.
+But Punjab police deny reports that they don't take these cases seriously.

 "We take them very seriously.
-Over 90% of the perpetrators in these cases are arrested and we carry out DNA tests in 80% of the cases," Waqas Nazir, Deputy Inspector General of Punjab Police Operation Branch told DW.
+Over 90% of the perpetrators in these cases are arrested, and we carry out DNA tests in 80% of the cases," Waqas Nazir, the deputy inspector general of the Punjab Police Operations Branch, told DW.

-But in some cases, he said, it's difficult to obtain evidence as victims and their families reject DNA tests.
+But in some cases, he said, it's difficult to obtain evidence as victims and their families refuse DNA testing.

-The latest Punjab government report underlined that effective law enforcement, public awareness campaigns and strong child protection services are crucial to address the problem, ensure justice for survivors and punishment for the perpetrators.
+The latest Punjab government report underlined that effective law enforcement, public awareness campaigns and strong child protection services are crucial in order to address the problem and ensure justice for survivors and punishment for the perpetrators.

 Edited by: Srinivas Mazumdaru